Ethan13310/ECS/README.md

 #### System Filter

-By default, a System accept any Entity.
+By default, a System accepts any Entity.
 This behaviour can be modified by editing the Filter within the System's constructor :

 ```cpp
 class HealthSystem : public ecs::System